Chiekadarrell/Bitbucket_GitHub-Sync/README.md

     ![image](https://github.com/user-attachments/assets/9402d692-d5f4-4f4c-a888-ee3d3ebf0349)

   - Scroll down and click Genarate Token and copy the token

-  - On Bitbucket, Create a Repository variables with the Personal Access Token from Github as the value.
+5. in Bitbucket, Create a Repository variables with the Personal Access Token from Github as the value.
 Repository Settings > Pipeline > Repository variable.
 You can name it "GITHUB_VARIABLE".

     ![image](https://github.com/user-attachments/assets/1d593157-6f11-4fee-b420-530d43563b64)